ManicodeSecurity/Defending-DevOps/README.md

 ### Defending Modern DevOps Environments

-This repository contains all of the labs for the 2-day "Defending Modern DevOps Course"
+This repository contains all of the labs for the Manicode "Defending Modern DevOps Course"

 # Agenda:
 001-Lab-Setup